Import and Discover Endpoints

 - Treat your spec as the source of truth.

-- Review diffs after imports and validate key endpoints.
+- Review diffs after each import and validate critical endpoints first.

 - Keep environment configuration stable so import results are reproducible.